Find Affordable College Courses

 Tuscaloosa, AL

-Our analysis found The University of Alabama to be the most popular school for computer and information sciences students who want to pursue a doctor’s degree in Alabama.
-Located in the city of Tuscaloosa, UA is a public college with a very large student population.
+Our 2023 rankings named The University of Alabama the most popular school in Alabama for computer and information sciences students working on their doctor’s degree.
+Located in the small city of Tuscaloosa, UA is a public college with a fairly large student population.

 Of the 4 students majoring in computer and information sciences at UA, 75% are male and 25% are female.